 Tench Coxe has served on our Board since February of 2013 and currently serves on the Compensation Committee and Nominating and Corporate Governance Committee.
 He has been a managing director of Sutter Hill Ventures since 1989 and joined that firm in 1987 following his tenure with Digital Communications Associates in Atlanta.
 Prior to that, Mr. Coxe worked with Lehman Brothers in New York City, where he was a corporate finance analyst specializing in mergers and acquisitions as well as debt and equity financing.
 Mr. Coxe was a member of Artisan Partners Holdings' advisory committee from January 1995 to the completion of our initial public offering in March 2013.
-He currently serves on the boards of directors of Mattersight Corporation and Nvidia Corporation.
+He currently serves on the board of directors of Nvidia Corporation and is a former director of Mattersight Corporation.
 Mr. Coxe holds a BA in Economics from Dartmouth College and an MBA from Harvard Business School.